 THE UNIVERSITY OF THE THIRD AGE

-The choir will be starting again in the autumn with a new choirmaster.
+The choir will be starting again Wednesday 20th September 2017.

-Venue: Holgate Methodist Church Hall weekly, 2:00 pm until 3.30pm starting on Wednesday 28th September 2016.
-Disabled access available
+Venue: Holgate Methodist Church Hall weekly, 2:00 pm until 3.30pm.
+Disabled access available.

 Singing for Fun

 We sing a variety of songs, old, new and in-between, just for the pleasure of singing together.